MileHacker Logo

 Public Holidays

-Kenya observes several public holidays like New Year's Day, Easter, Labour Day, Madaraka Day, Mashujaa Day, Jamhuri Day, Christmas Day, and Eid al-Fitr.
+Kenya observes several public holidays like New Year's Day, Easter, May Day, Madaraka Day, Mashujaa Day, Jamhuri Day, Christmas Day, and Eid al-Fitr.
 Banks, government offices, and some businesses might be closed or have reduced hours.

 Travel Planning

-• Check dates for Islamic holidays.
+• Check dates for Muslim holidays.

 • Expect closures on major public holidays.